Aegil/csc-user-guide/docs/apps/geoconda.md

 # Geoconda

-Collection of Python libraries for data analytics and machine learning.

-## Available

-The `geoconda` module is available in Puhti:

-Puhti: 3.7 (version number is the same as Python version)

 Geoconda is a collection of python packages that facilitate the development of python scripts for geoinformatics applications.
 It includes following python packages: